 The Guidelines are underpinned by core principles:

-Good governance requires boards to consider and manage all material risks facing their company, including ESG risks.
+Good governance requires boards to consider and oversee material ESG risks at the company, sector and market-wide level.

 Companies should properly disclose their performance in relation to material ESG factors which could impact shareholder value.
 Companies are more likely to attract long-term capital if they disclose sufficient information to give investors confidence in the identification and management of key ESG risks.